charlj22/Handson-mod/README.md

 #define MOTOR_SHIELD_TYPE HANDSON

-You might have to tweak the sense factor to suite your installation
+You might have to tweak the sense factor to suite your installation.
+I use 2.80 with mine.